Support Services

 To ensure the overall success of the energy management program, the following specific areas of emphasis will be adopted: All district personnel will be expected to contribute to energy efficiency in our district and every person will be expected to be an “energy saver” as well as an “energy consumer.”

-Further, to maintain a safer and healthier learning environment and to complement the energy management program, the district shall develop and implement a preventive maintenance and monitoring plan for its facilities and systems, including HVAC, building envelope and moisture management.
+Further, to maintain a safer and healthier learning environment and to complement the energy management program, the district will develop and implement a preventive maintenance and monitoring plan for its facilities and systems, including HVAC, building envelope and moisture management.

 The Board of Education of the Cohoes City School District directs the superintendent and/or his/her agents to develop short and long-range strategies in the areas of facilities management and preventive maintenance.